razorfrog/better-uptime-bulk-update/README.md

 # better-uptime-bulk-update

-Use the Better Uptime API to update monitor settings in bulk
+Use the Better Uptime API to update monitor settings in bulk, or delete all monitors

 API Details: https://docs.betteruptime.com/api/monitors-api